shone0106/Ticket-seller-microservice/README.md

 # Ticket Seller Microservice

 The Ticket Seller Microservice is an application that allows users to create tickets, and other users can purchase them.
-The application is built using a microservice architecture and utilizes the NATS Streaming Server as the message queue.
+The application is built using the microservice architecture and utilizes the NATS Streaming Server as the message queue.
 The entire application is divided into five standalone services: Auth Service, Ticket Service, Order Service, Expiration Service, and Payment Service.

 ## Technologies Used